Sexual Harassment Attorney – Colorado

 The law also prohibits an employer from retaliating against an employee for complaining about sexual harassment or for participating in the investigation or litigation of another employee’s sexual harassment allegations or case.
 You need not be the victim of sexual harassment to have a retaliation claim – you need only engage in protected activity.

 Retaliation may take the form of tangible employment actions – such as discharge, loss of promotion opportunities, demotion or disciplinary action.
 In some cases, however, the retaliation is more subtle.
 The question is whether the employer has engaged in conduct that would likely dissuade a reasonable person from complaining about sexual harassment.
 For more information about the protections against retaliation and retaliation claims, see our retaliation page.

 Denver’s Sexual Harassment Lawyers

 Baird Quinn’s Colorado sexual harassment lawyers have significant experience representing clients in sexual harassment cases.
 Please feel free to contact our Denver sexual harassment lawyers to discuss any concerns about sexual harassment in the workplace.
-You may obtain additional information regarding our sexual harassment lawyers at the following link.
+You may obtain additional information regarding our Denver sexual harassment lawyers by contacting us today.